2010 United States Senate election in Arkansas: Campaign

 Arkansas had previously only elected one Republican senator since the Reconstruction, Tim Hutchinson who was defeated after his first term in 2002 by Mark Pryor.
 Lincoln faced Lieutenant Governor Bill Halter and narrowly won the primary contest.

 The political blog FiveThirtyEight ranked Lincoln the most vulnerable senator of this electoral cycle.
 RealClearPolitics claimed that in 2010 Lincoln had the potential for the lowest percentage of the vote for any incumbent since the nation first began directly electing senators.
 Boozman received 58% of the vote in the general election and defeated Lincoln (37%), Independent Trevor Drown (3%) and Green John Gray (2%).

-Lincoln heavily criticized Boozman for supporting the FairTax and privatization of Social Security.
-She released an advertisement touting her support for earmarks.
+Lincoln heavily criticized Boozman for supporting the FairTax and privatization of Social Security, as well as trying to tie her name, and beliefs to Bill Clinton She released an advertisement touting her support for earmarks.